 - Staff at detention centers

-- Paid or volunteer member of an organized fire department
+- A paid or volunteer member of an organized fire department

-- Paid or volunteer rescue squad personnel affiliated with the Division of Emergency Management or of the Department of Military Affairs
+- Paid or volunteer rescue squad personnel affiliated with the Kentucky Emergency Management division or the Kentucky Department of Military Affairs

 - Security in residential treatment centers

-- Public or private elementary or secondary school employee (including bus drivers)
+- Public or private elementary or secondary school employees (including bus drivers)

-- Public or private elementary or secondary school volunteer
+- Public or private elementary or secondary school volunteers

-Assault is a crime that is, many times, is not charged on its own.
-Rather, defendants often face charges for several related, or similar, offenses.
+Assault is a crime that, many times, is not charged on its own.
+Rather, defendants often face charges for several related or similar offenses.
 In Lexington, strangulation and wanton endangerment often fall into that category.

-Purposely blocking circulation, including the nose, mouth, or pressure on the throat is a criminal offense that can result in either a Class C or Class D felony, depending on the severity of the victim’s injuries.
-This is a charge that is typically seen in domestic violence cases, with most victims being women.
+Purposely blocking circulation, including the nose or mouth, or exerting pressure on the throat is a criminal offense that can result in either a Class C or Class D felony, depending on the severity of the victim’s injuries.

 Some clients are faced with assault accusations, despite the fact that they are justified in their actions based on the circumstances surrounding the incident.
-According to Kentucky law statute 503.050, an individual is permitted to commit assault in the following situations:
+According to Kentucky Statute 503.050, an individual is permitted to commit assault in the following situations: